jfarelli/tic-tac-toe/README.md

 After about a full day filled with stress and questioning what I got myself into, I started chipping away.

 Initial ideas, turned to shell functions w/ pseudocode written inside.
 Those shells and pseudocode turned into functionality.
 That functionality drove other functionality.
-Variables were created, methods were used, codes were broken, error messages were had, emotions flew...and the beat goes on.
+Variables were created, methods were used, codes were broken, error messages were had, emotions raged...and the beat goes on.

-Throughout the process, I felt all of the emotions: frustration, anger, happiness, sadness, more frustration, more anger, and then finally (FINALLY!!!) it all washed away after I saw that my code worked and my game was functional. **WHAT A RIDE!!!**
+Throughout this whirlwind process, I felt frustration, anger, happiness, sadness, MORE frustration, accomplishment, new code breaking old code, MORE anger, and then finally (FINALLY!!!) it all washed away after I saw that my code worked and my game was functional. **WHAT A ROLLERCOASTER RIDE!!!**
 </details>

 <br>